 People put an excessive amount of time, energy and money into planning their perfect wedding:

-Even the perfect people in terms of imagery (looks, size, hair and sadly, even skin tone) in order to capture what they might consider the perfect wedding picture.
+The perfect flowers… the perfect dress… the perfect location… the perfect rings… the perfect hairdo… the perfect honeymoon… Even the perfect people in terms of imagery (looks, size, hair and sadly, even skin tone) in order to capture what they might consider the perfect wedding picture.